rmbavishi/credit-risk-scorecard-pipeline/README.md

 ## Background

-10+ years of experience in consumer lending and risk analytics, currently as a Principal, Risk and Analytics.
+10+ years of experience in consumer lending, risk and finance analytics, currently as a Principal, Risk and Analytics.
 My recent work has included evaluating alternative cash-flow data for credit decisioning, using the same champion/challenger methodology demonstrated in this repo.